openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 ## Create a first identity

-By default the `tsp` command line tool will store its state in a JSON file in the current directory.
+The `tsp` command line tool will store its state using the Aries-Askar interface in a SQLite file in the current directory.

 <div class="warning">
-Note that in a production (non-testing) setting this file should probably be encrypted, since it contains private keys in plain-text.
-This tool is intended for testing purposes only.
+The TSP command is used as an example and 'playground' to explore TSP, and as an example for programmers on how to use the SDK to build TSP applications.
+It does not expose all the functionality of the TSP SDK (e.g. TLS or QUICK transport), neither should it used to build production appliations.
 </div>

-To create a test identity run the following command:
+To create a test `did:web` identity run the following command:

 ```sh
 tsp create example